NarekTo/marriott-scraper/README.md

 ## Characteristics

-Scraping rateshops by using service workers in order to run the module in parallely for several chuncks of input URLs.
+Scraping rateshops by using worker processes in order to run the module in parallely for several chuncks of input URLs.

-For exemple as a number of worker 4 the application will run with 4 different worker indexes, thus creating 4 different `csv` output files and storing the screenshots in 4 defferent folders : each output file and output folder named according to its worker index.
+For exemple as a number of worker 4 the application will run with 4 different worker indexes, thus creating 4 different `csv` output files and storing the screenshots in 4 different folders : each output file and output folder named according to its worker index.

 ## Running application, usage example by this command:
 For instance, in order to scrap all the metrics from an input file for a total `num-worker` = 4 configuration, we should run these commands :